dzhan111/DataLabeler/data/sample_io/README.md

 **Sample QC output:**
 1. Keywords: `Wheat, Woman, Stick, Blouse, Blue, Skyscrapers, Skirt, Buildings, Manhattan, Field`

-2. Given a transcription of "We can see a woman standing in the middle of a golden wheat field, holding a tall wooden stick, surrounded by the vibrant stalks of grain.
-She is wearing a blue skirt and a white blouse.
-Towering skyscrapers appear behind her, creating a contrast between the natural, rural landscape of the field and the industrial, urban skyline.
-The scene feels surreal, as if a slice of farmland has been transplanted into the heart of a bustling city, merging two worlds that are rarely seen together so closely.", it contains 8 out of 10 keywords (and 87 total words), so the model would output `YES` and therefore pass the quality control test.
+2.a.
+Transcription 1 contains 7 out of 10 keywords (and 97 total words), so the model would output `YES` and therefore pass the quality control test.

+2.b.
+Transcription 2 contains 7 out of 10 keywords (and 139 total words), so the model would output `YES` and therefore pass the quality control test.

+2.c.
+Transcription 3 contains 7 out of 10 keywords (and 177 total words), so the model would output `YES` and therefore pass the quality control test.

 **Sample aggregation output:**